daipozhi/Purpose-AI/README.md

                     not only keep the highest value one , also keep some lower value ones , calculate its grammar value , add with its word value , choose max value one )
+                    (if you want grid computing,don't run a-step210.exe ,run a-step210.bat , how to make this .bat file please read tools-5/readme.txt file )

                 run program in webfind62 (step220)(copy to work_dir)
                     (get all the words , it is 4th word database )